ygsbzr/Exaltation/README.md

 * **Pantheon of the Sage** - Soul Catcher, Soul Eater, Dashmaster, Sprintmaster, Sharp Shadow
 * **Pantheon of the Knight** - Shaman Stone, Spell Twister, Quick Slash, Quick Focus, Hiveblood

+A full list of glorifications can be found [here](https://github.com/Xhuis/Exaltation/blob/master/CHARM_LIST.md).
+Note that this file contains **spoilers!**

 ## Installation

 To install Exaltation, use the Mod Installer found [here](https://radiance.host/mods/ModInstaller.exe).
 Search for Exaltation on the mod list.